lmorg/murex/GUIDE.variables-and-evaluation.md

 # Language Guide: Variables And Evaluation

+## OS env var vs _murex_ variables

+OS environmental variables and _murex_ local variables are both recalled the same way:

+    # output
+    $varname -> command

+    # inlined
+    command "$varname"

+    # evaluated
+    eval varname==`value`

+If a _murex_ variable shares the same name as an OS env var, then the _murex_ variable will take precedence. eg

+    # define OS env var
+    out murex-var -> set example
+    out os-env-var -> export example

+    out $example
+    # returns "murex-var"

+    env | grep example
+    # returns "example=os-env-var"

+It is recommended that you use UPPERCASE to define OS env vars and lowercase to define _murex_ variables.
+However you can use this feature to override the env vars at a local level if needed.

+Please note that because the _murex_ variables are only local, they will not affect the `PATH` lookup, `LD_LIBRARY_PATH` et al, nor be forwarded to any external processes (eg invoked via `exec` or `pty`).

 ## Defining a variable

 It's easier to think of variables as three major classes: